cmake-js/fastcall/README.md

 ### automatic cleanup (GC)

-When there is no alive references exist for your objects, they gets disposed automatically once Node.js' GC cycle kicks in.
+When there is no alive references exist for your objects, they gets disposed automatically once Node.js' GC cycle kicks in (`lib.releaseStuff(handle)` would get called from the above example).
 There is nothing else to do there. :) (Reporting approximate memory usage would help in this case, though.)

 ### scopes